 You aren’t alone.
 Family matters are inherently sensitive, and in the midst of grief, a will contest might be the farthest thing from your mind.

 But protecting your loved one’s true intentions is important and worthwhile.
 And because Florida provides such a small window of time for righting wrongs, it is in your best interest to talk to an attorney as soon as possible.

-You may not understand every facet of your case or how the law might apply to your loved one’s will, but our experienced Jacksonville probate litigation lawyers can answer your questions and help you consider your options.
+You may not understand every facet of your case or how the law might apply to your loved one’s will, but our experienced Jacksonville Probate Lawyer at Beller & Bustamante, P.L. can answer your administration and litigation questions and help you consider your options.
 We encourage you to give us a call.